 If you have other community service opportunities not listed on our provided web materials, please contact us.
 These lists are not inclusive, you may volunteer at other organizations as long as they fit the criteria.

-Review the list below of organizations that provide virtual and in-person community service opportunities.
 If you are interested in volunteering with one of these organizations please reach out to them directly.
 You can find more information by clicking on the link to each organization's website.
 You may volunteer with organizations that are not listed below as long as they follow the guidelines presented on this website.

 Note: Many of the virtual organizations do not track your participation hours, rather the projects you completed.
 It will be your responsibility to track the amount of time you spend volunteering.
 We encourage you to take screenshots/pictures of the times you log in to these websites to volunteer should we request this documentation to verify your hours.
 In addition, you may not have a traditional supervisor as you would with in-person volunteering.
 In this case, you may add the Nevada Promise Team contact information in lieu of on-site supervisors.
 Email or call our office to arrange for virtual supervision.

 Ronald McDonald House Charities of Greater Las Vegas

 (Email is preferred -Contact Us link will send an email to the organization directly)

 Cheer our families up with a colorfully decorated Caring Card!
 We love to include Caring Cards in the bags of goodies we give to families visiting our Family Room at Sunrise Children's Hospital, or attach them to bags of cookies for our families.
 Plus, we love to hand them out with cute toys we give to the children who visit the Ronald McDonald Care Mobile.
 This activity is designed to be completed offsite.
 Just purchase a packet of 3x5 index cards, download our Caring Cards Decorating Guidelines, and begin to decorate!